input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

     BUILD --platform=linux/amd64 --platform=linux/arm64 +build
 ```

-After successful performing checks of the Rust project we can finally `build` artifacts.
+After successful performing checks of the Rust project we can finally build artifacts.
-Obviously it inherits `builder` target environment and then performs build of the binary.
+Obviously it inherits `+builder` target environment and then performs build of the binary.
 Important to note that in this particular example we are dealing with the executable Rust project,
 so it produces binary as a final artifact.
 We will discuss another scenario of building a Rust library later.